intellectronica/skillz/README.md

 ## Tool Actions

-Each discovered skill registers a tool named `skill_tool::<slug>` supporting the following actions:
+Each discovered skill registers a tool named `skill_tool::<slug>`.
+The tool description is populated from the skill metadata (name, summary, license, allowed tools, available resources).
+When invoked it:

-- `metadata`: return the skill’s metadata, resource list, and directory info.
+1. Requires a `task` string describing what the client wants to accomplish.
-- `read`: stream a resource (including `SKILL.md`) as text or base64.
+2. Automatically calls `ctx.sample` with the skill’s `SKILL.md` body so the model can ground its response in the published instructions.
-- `summarize`: ask the MCP runtime to summarize a resource using `ctx.sample`.
+3. Optionally runs a bundled script when `script` is provided alongside a `script_payload` mapping (keys: `args`, `env`, `files`, `stdin`, `workdir`).
-- `run_script`: execute a script from the skill in a temporary directory and return stdout/stderr plus exit metadata.
+   Execution happens inside a temporary copy of the skill directory and the result (command, stdout/stderr, return code, duration) is returned to the caller.

-Prompts are registered as `skill::<slug>` and return the `SKILL.md` body.
+The tool response contains the sampled plan plus the script result if one ran.

 ## Security & Safety Notice